Opdualag (Nivolumab And Relatlimab)

 Who Should Not Take Opdualag

-Do not use Opdualag if you are allergic to nivolumab, relatlimab, or any other ingredients in this medicine.
-Do not use during pregnancy unless specifically told to by your doctor.
+Do not use Opdualag if you are allergic to nivolumab, relatlimab, or any of its ingredients.

 Medical Conditions to Discuss